damiancipolat/Functional_programming_in_JS/README.md

 In fact, JavaScript functions are themselves types of objects.
 A first-class function can thus be expected to support the same operations we would expect from other objects.

-- Be stored in a variable;
+- Be stored in a variable.
-- Be passed as arguments to functions;
+- Be passed as arguments to functions.
-- Be returned by functions;
+- Be returned by functions.
-- Be stored in some data structure; and,
+- Be stored in some data structure.
 - Hold their own properties and methods.

 **Code example**: